Scholarly-Projects/trello_export/README.md

      ```
    - The **Board ID** is the string of characters after `/b/` and before the next `/`.
 In this example, the Board ID is `abcdef123456`.

-### 3. Add API Credentials and Board ID to the Script
+### C. Add API Credentials and Board ID to the Script
    - Open the `script.py` file in a text editor
    - Replace the placeholders for `API_KEY`, `API_TOKEN`, and `BOARD_ID` with your actual values: